 Join a guided tour

 The easiest way to visit Castel Gandolfo is on a guided tour departing from Rome.
-This Castel Gandolfo day trip from Rome is sold for $65 and includes transportation by train from Rome; a guide that will be with you all day; tickets to the Papal Palace; an audio-guide and even lunch – in other words, it is great value for money.
+This Castel Gandolfo day trip from Rome includes transportation by train from Rome; a guide that will be with you all day; tickets to the Papal Palace; an audio-guide and even lunch – in other words, it is great value for money.
 The tour has a very flexible cancellation policy, and you can cancel within 24 hours from the day of the tour.
 You can book it here.